EvergoodTeam/Evergood/README.md

 # Evergood <a href=https://www.curseforge.com/minecraft/modpacks/evergood> <img src="http://cf.way2muchnoise.eu/398982.svg"> </a>
 Evergood is a 1.12.2 Minecraft modpack featuring relevant mods, quests and complex recipes

-You can find more information about it and the stable versions on Curseforge: https://www.curseforge.com/minecraft/modpacks/evergood
+You can find more information about it and the Stable Versions only on Curseforge: https://www.curseforge.com/minecraft/modpacks/evergood

+In case you find a reposted version on another site, please report it to us

-You can find the dev versions and dev Serverpacks here on GitHub: https://github.com/EvergoodTeam/Evergood/releases
+You can find the dev Versions and dev Serverpacks here on GitHub: https://github.com/EvergoodTeam/Evergood/releases

 ## Support us!
 Want to support us?
 Make sure to use code "Libra" when renting a server over at BisectHosting! https://www.bisecthosting.com/Libra